holomodular/ServiceBricks-Security/README.md

     // Security Microservice Settings
     "Security": {

-      // The callback url of the server if linkgenerator is not available "CallbackUrl": "https://localhost:7000",
+      // The callback url of the server to use with emails "CallbackUrl": "https://localhost:7000",

       // JWT token settings